daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   $ adduser student
   ```

+  You will be prompted to enter a password and information for each new user.
+Note: when typing the password, the cursor will not appear to move.
   :bulb: To avoid having to add users and admin individually, view the section [GitHub Authentication](#github-authentication) to determine whether it is right for your server.

 The instance is now launched and hosted on a client.